We know finding a church can be a daunting task.

 What to Expect on Sunday

-Pulling up to the church on Sunday you will find plenty of parking and see that the entire building is handicap-accessible.
-Everything’s all on one floor.
+Pulling up to the church on Sunday you will find plenty of parking.
+Our one-floor building is handicap-accessible.

-Entering the gathering space, you’ll likely find people milling around chatting until service begins.
+Entering the gathering space, you’ll likely find people milling around chatting until the worship service begins.

-For mothers with infants and small children, we also have three rocking chairs in the back of the sanctuary.
+For mothers with infants and small children, we also have three rocking chairs in the back of the worship space.

 We hope you’ll join us!